RichardFreedman/intervals-streamlit/README.md

 # intervals-streamlit

-It is assumed that you are cloning this repo inside of the parent folder of the crim-intervals package.
+It is assumed that you are cloning this repo as a sibling of a directory called "intervals" which should containt the crim-intervals repo.
 After cloning, you can run:

 cd intervals-streamlit
 pip install -r requirements.txt